maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 11. Fun
 12. Steadfast

-NOTE: I recommend listening to Jason Santa Maria''s, a master on the subject of typography, presentation called [On Web Typography][].
+NOTE: I recommend listening to Jason Santa Maria's presentation "[On Web Typography][]".
 He gives excellent advice on picking typefaces (starting at minute 31:45).
 You can find this advice transcribed in [Appendix 10][Appendix 10].

 ### Step 2: Use a Font Service